smscommunity/sms-guide/shines/b2/spider.md

     * **three-point turn**: hover on top of the spider at loosely the right angle, then back-hover and refine angle, then dive onto it. *Example: #5*.

 *Modifications for intermediate/beginner level:*
-    * the range of spiders you would insta-dive onto increases to beyond just those with bad positions – the region moves much further right.
+* The range of spiders you would insta-dive onto increases to beyond just those with bad positions – the region moves much further right.
 This increases the amount of time spent hovering, which, while losing a few seconds, still lets you catch a decent windmill cycle, and gives you much more time to react and line up the angle.
-    * you would do the spiders in zone B/C using the bait strat (see next section).
+* You would do the spiders in zone B/C using the bait strat (see next section).

 ### Zone C: Bait
-In this region, we give up on the spider's position and bait it close to the windmill; this is very slow.
+In this region, we give up on the spider's position and **bait it close to the windmill**; this is very slow.
 In zone C, it's impossible to jump from the spider to the windmill, and in zone B/C, it's hard to adjust the angle using the zone-B strat (previous section), so we opted for an easier option.
 After one jump-dive-rollout along the shore, at which point you've decided to bait the spider:
 1. Spin-jump-dive directly towards the windmill (the bait starts upon landing).
 2. WJD further towards the windmill.
 3. Jump emptily out of the water while waiting for the spider to arrive.